madees/WIT2OSC/README.md

 It will send OSC to local (127.0.0.1) IP as default, but you can specify another IP as argument in the command line.
 Port is 50061 by default.

+### Exemple of application
+The .noisette file for https://benjamin.kuperberg.fr/chataigne/en Gives an example to collect the OSC input and control Point2D object. angZ (horizontal plane) give the position of object (azimuth), angX (elevation) the distance of the object. angY (pitch) can be mapped to aux send (reverb).